je-sendra/LibrePass-Browser/README.md

-# Repo-Template
+# LibrePass-Browser

-Repo-Template is a template for new repositories.
+LibrePass-Browser is a browser extension for LibrePass.
+It allows you to easily access your passwords from your browser.

 ## Features

-Planned features for Repo-Template include:
+Planned features for LibrePass-Browser include:

-- [x] **Feature 1**: It does this!
+- [ ] **Access your secrets**: Access your secured secrets directly from your browser.

-- [ ] **Feature 2**: Will do this!
+- [ ] **Autocompletion**: Will automatically fill in your credentials for you.

-- [ ] **Feature 3**: Also this!

-## Access

-You can access the app from https://example.com/

-Swagger sheet for API endpoint available at https://example-2/

-## Installation

-Do this to install the app.
+- [ ] **Password detection**: Will detect when you create a new account and ask you if you want to save the password.

 ## Usage

-To use the app, we recommend doing this.
+There is no usage information available yet.

 ## Contributions